Truth by Inference

 37 The Israelites journeyed from Rameses to Sukkoth.
 There were about six hundred thousand men on foot, besides women and children.

 The Israelites were counted after their Exodus from Egypt and it was found that they had about 600,000 men (besides women and children).
-Again this is a whole number given in full 100,000 units (with the specific number being 603,550 total).
+Again, this is a whole number given in full 100,000 units (with the specific number being 603,550 total).
 It should be noted that this figure was only for the male heads of households (not counting the women and children).
 The women and children were not counted (not because they were not worthy to be mentioned) but rather because (God sees the family unit as a whole) which is headed by the male head of household.
-Therefore if the male head of household is counted then it automatically includes his wife and children who are under his authority.
+Therefore, if the male head of household is counted then it automatically includes his wife and children who are under his authority.
 When his sons reached the age of twenty and were married then they would be counted in the census as a new family unit together with their own wives and children included under them.

 This same principle of counting the only the male heads of household did not end under the Old Testament era but was also continued under the New Testament era as well.